The Zoar Gap Section

 From a kayaking, canoeing, or whitewater rafting perspective, the most prominent feature on this section is Zoar Gap, a class III-III+ rapid five miles downstream from the dam.
 With excellent wildlife, bird species include red tail hawks, ospreys, bald eagles, and blue herons and active beavers can be often seen along the Deerfield’s banks.

-Putting in at the Fife Brook Dam access area, the run begins with some fast water followed by the first class II rapid, Hangover Helper.
+Putting in at the Fife Brook Dam access area, the run begins with some fast water followed by the first class II rapid, Hurricane Hole.
 The lead-in to this rapid contains a few moderate-sized surfing waves.
 On the river left and right, large eddies offer good places to stop and paddle back up into the rapid to surf the waves.
 This first drop is an excellent learning site for paddlers because the pool below it makes rescue a breeze and eddy lines and waves are well defined.

 A mile or so downstream of the put-in, after a sharp left-hand turn, a decaying dam abutment is visible deep in the woods on the left bank.
 Look carefully at the right bank and you’ll notice that what appears to be a natural escarpment is, in fact, a manmade cut through bedrock forming a canal that once carried water half a mile downstream to a stone mill building for mechanical hydropower.
-This power was used to ventilate the Hoosac Tunnel during its construction.
+This power was used to excavate the Hoosac Tunnel during its construction.

 A couple of class II rapids follow the abutment.
 The second, Freight Train, following the channel left of the island, holds some interesting surfing waves and a swirly eddy-line for squirting at levels around 1000 cubic feet per second (CFS).
 Looking to the right at the base of this rapid, the remains of the mill building are still visible as stone walls, columns and lintels that have withstood the weather.